8 Paired t-test

 8.2 Activity 2: Library and data for today

-Today, we’ll need the following packages rstatix
+Today, we will need the following packages rstatix

 , tidyverse